South Sudan travel advice

 South Sudanese law prohibits sexual acts between individuals of the same sex.
 Public displays of affection between members of the opposite sex are frowned upon.

-2SLGBTQI+ travellers have experienced harassment and verbal abuse.
+2SLGBTQI+ persons have experienced harassment and verbal abuse.

 Travel and your sexual orientation, gender identity, gender expression and sex characteristics